Thomas Alva Edison

 Edison is the sixth cousin, twice removed, to United States President Franklin D. Roosevelt, who is my half eighth cousin.

 He developed many devices that greatly influenced life around the world, including the phonograph, the motion picture camera, and the long-lasting, practical electric light bulb.
+It was demonstrated in Menlo Park on December 31, 1879.
 Dubbed "The Wizard of Menlo Park", he was one of the first inventors to apply the principles of mass production and large-scale teamwork to the process of invention, and because of that, he is often credited with the creation of the first industrial research laboratory.

 Thomas A. Edison, one of the premiere inventors in American History, is the sixth cousin, twice removed, to United States President Franklin D. Roosevelt, my half eighth cousin.
 So again we see indirect relationship with very interesting personalities of our historic American stage.